• About

 “My fingers smell like citrus.
 How strange,” he said while sliding the cranberry curtain a smidge to his right so he could get a good look at the family across the street tossing toys into the backseat of their four-door coupe.

 “They must be going to her mom’s house,” he reckoned while taking an unhurried step along the sun soaked hallway of his second story apartment.
-“For dinner,” he clarified.
+“For dinner,” he elaborated.

 “And I shall make asparagus with baked parmesan,” he announced while gazing downward at a dusty crate of records from the ‘70s.

-“Perhaps I’ll listen to Alice Coltrane,” he declared while delicately bending a knee to browse the dated albums, patiently flipping from one to the other, but also curious about the wall map above his head: The United States of America; ripe with purple and green pushpins that formed the shape of a mushroom.
+“Perhaps I’ll listen to Alice Coltrane,” he declared while delicately bending a knee to browse the albums, patiently flipping from one to the other, but also, curious about the wall map above his head: the United States of America; ripe with purple and green pushpins that formed the shape of a mushroom.

 He returned his gaze to the vinyl as a wailing fire truck rumbled down Druid Park Drive.

-“Om to my kundalini rising, here she is,” he whispered excitedly, pushing himself up from the wooden floor into a wobbly gangsta lean, with the album “Journey in Satchidananda” tucked beneath his arm.
+“Om to my kundalini rising, here she is,” he whispered excitedly, pushing himself up from the wooden floor into a legit gangsta lean, with the album “Journey in Satchidananda” tucked beneath his arm.

 “It’s a full moon tonight,” he murmured while spying a folded piece of paper buried deep inside the left-hand pocket of his saffron robe.
-“What the hell?”
+“What the?”

 He repeated the mantra in his head: Breathing in, two, three, breathing out, five, six.

-“It’s decided, I will invite the downstairs neighbor for brunch!
-Then I can … ask if my nag champa chaps their tranquility.”
+“It’s decided, I will invite the downstairs neighbor for brunch.
+Then I can ask,” he paused to exhale a hangdog sigh, “if my nag champa chaps their tranquility.”

 ⌘